gsj987/dotvim/README.md

 * Tabular.vim: Align declarations, equals signs, etc. usage: "<leader>a=" alien by '='
 * vim-javascript-syntax: Enhanced JavaScript Syntax for Vim
 * vim-web-indent: js and js in html indent
+* ShowMarks: provides a visual representation of the location marks.

 ## keyshorts